tjfrahme/tjfrahme/README.md

 - 🔭 I’m currently working on Python and various web design projects

+- ⚡ Fun fact: I once played basketball with Adam Sandler.
+I might have fouled him a couple of times...

 <!--
 **tjfrahme/tjfrahme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.